 Denmark has one of the strongest market economies in Europe which is open to trading with foreign companies.
-In fact, the Danish economy relies heavily on foreign trade and the country boasts some world-leading advanced industries with a major focus on maritime shipping, pharmaceuticals, and renewable energy.
-Denmark ranks 3rd in the World Bank’s Ease of Doing Business 2018 rankings and 6th in the Forbes List of Best Countries for Business.
+The Danish economy relies heavily on foreign trade and the country boasts some world-leading advanced industries with a major focus on maritime shipping, pharmaceuticals, and renewable energy.
+The country’s economy is expected to grow from 330.00 USD Billion in 2019 to 348.00 USD Billion in 2020.
+The GDP growth projections for 2019 and 2020 are 2.4% and 2.1% respectively.
 Based on GDP, it is the 39th largest economy in the world.

 Currency: Danish Krone

 Principal Language: Danish

 Government: Parliamentary Democracy with Constitutional Monarchy

 Major Cities: Aarhus, Odense, Aalborg